Rothenburg, the red fortress on the Tauber River

 devastating 30-year war between Catholics and Protestants in the 17th century.

-A walk in almost any direction in Rothenburg
+A walk in almost any direction in Rothenburg brings visitors to

 The Eisenhut, or Iron Helmet, is probably the best-known hotel on the Romantic Road.
 It's made

 up of four former patrician houses and has a terrace on the Tauber.

 From Rothenburg most people on the Romantic Road seem to drive slowly, as if they don't want to